310552017/VRDL_HW1_Bird_images_classification/README.md

 - Python 3.8.0

 ## Dataset
-Because of using pytorch to predict the image, imagefolder could be used to generate training and testing data.
+- Because of using pytorch to predict the image, imagefolder could be used to generate training and testing data.
-Imagefolder needs the image be arranged in the folder according to their labels, so we need to classify the image with folders.
+- Imagefolder needs the image be arranged in the folder according to their labels, so we need to classify the image with folders.
-Download the dataset from https://competitions.codalab.org/my/datasets/download/83f7141a-641e-4e32-8d0c-42b482457836. create folder "data" . create folder "images" in "data"put the training image into "training_images" folder. create folder "training_images"、"training_labeled_images"、"testing_images"、"testing_labeled_images" in "images". extract the training image into "training_images" folder. extract the testing image into "testing_images" folder.
+- Download the dataset from https://competitions.codalab.org/my/datasets/download/83f7141a-641e-4e32-8d0c-42b482457836.
+- Create folder "data" .
+- Create folder "images" in "data"put the training image into "training_images" folder.
+- Create folder "training_images"、"training_labeled_images"、"testing_images"、"testing_labeled_images" in "images".
+- Extract the training image into "training_images" folder.
+- Extract the testing image into "testing_images" folder.
-Then run the "image_label_classification" code will classify the image according to their labels.
+- Then run the "image_label_classification" code will classify the image according to their labels.